admin-shell-io/questions-and-answers/README.md

   Currently submodel kind can not be retrieved using Registry-API.
 This issue will be addressed by standardization working groups.
 In the meantime, we propose to maintain a dedicated registry for submodel templates within the AAS-infrastructure.
 Submodel templates can be part of a "singleton-AAS" with a dedicated asset ID used to collect those.

   (Answered 2022-03-21)

+ **[Is there a submodel for modeling of kinematics?](#idgh72)** <a id="idgh72"></a>

+Q: Common file formats for this information already exist (e.g. URDF files) - so perhaps the intention is for this information to simply be referenced or added as supplementary files in the AAS?
+In any case, some guidance on the best practice would be useful.

+A: We are not aware of any dedicated kinematic models within AAS.
+Embedding files within submodels is always possible using "File" submodel elements with dedicated semantic IDs, as it is, for example, done within the MTP submodel proposal.
+  (Answered 2022-06-13)

 ## Asset Administration Shell in Detail Series